 I started this as an Obsidian project, but I use GitHub Copilot in VS Code now because the connection visualization is tighter and the file scanning is faster.

-The Grounding Layer Is My Digital Twin Folder
+The Grounding Layer: Digital Twin

 Most AI outputs sound generic because the AI doesn't know what you sound like.